-The entire island is about 140 square miles and there are no traffic lights.
+The entire island is about 140 square miles.
+And there are no traffic lights.
 In sharp contrast to the resorts of Maui and the efforts I took to avoid the crowds there, on Lanai I rarely saw another person.
 I rarely saw a paved road, either.

 I felt the family vibes all around, and noticed that people always waved when they passed me on the street.
-It felt good to be so welcomed and to be transported back to the past in a way, to a time and place in Hawaii where people still know and recognize each other, and acknowledge that in passing.
+It felt good to be so welcomed and to be transported back to the past in a way, to a time and place where people still know and recognize each other, and acknowledge that in passing.

-This is the busiest place I encountered during my stay in Lanai, which is to say there were a few people around.
+This is the busiest place I encountered during my stay on Lanai, which is to say there were a few people around.
 This is mainly thanks to the Four Seasons nearby — the only resort on the island — and the day trips from Maui.

 I still didn’t have to share the tide pools pictured above with anyone else during the 20 or so minutes that I spent swimming around in the warm water (and taking selfies like the one above, admittedly).
 From here you can snorkel or do beach dives, which can be fun if you like technical dives with swim-throughs.

-If you keep walking, you’ll see Pu’u Pele, or sweetheart rock, depicted in the first photo of this post.
+If you keep walking, you’ll see Pu’u Pele, or Sweetheart Rock, depicted in the first photo of this post.
 It’s a massive orange rock rising out of the ocean and is frequented by dolphins.
 Whether you see them or not, the sweeping views from the surrounding cliffs all the way over to Maui on a clear day are lovely.